Tom Lehrer: Revivals and reissues

-Lehrer's music became a staple of the Doctor Demento Show when it began national syndication in 1977.
+Lehrer's music became a staple of The Doctor Demento Show when it began national syndication in 1977.
 In 1980, Cameron Mackintosh produced Tomfoolery, a revue of Lehrer's songs that was a hit on the London stage.
 Lehrer was not initially involved with the show, but he was pleased with it; he eventually gave the stage production his full support and updated several of his lyrics for the show.
 Tomfoolery contained 27 songs and led to more than 200 productions, including an Off-Broadway production at the Village Gate which ran for 120 performances in 1981.
-Lehrer made a rare TV appearance on BBC's Parkinson show in conjunction with the Tom Foolery premiere in 1980 at the Criterion Theatre in London, where he sang "I Got It from Agnes".
-There were "Tomfoolery" performances in San Francisco about 1982 and in 2018–19.
+Lehrer made a rare TV appearance on BBC's Parkinson show in conjunction with the Tomfoolery premiere in 1980 at the Criterion Theatre in London, where he sang "I Got It from Agnes".
+There were Tomfoolery performances in San Francisco about 1982 and in 2018–19.
+Tomfoolery was performed at the Arena Stage Theater in Washington, DC, in 1982.
 In 1993, he wrote "That's Mathematics" for the closing credits to a Mathematical Sciences Research Institute video celebrating the proof of Fermat's Last Theorem.

-On June 7 and 8, 1998, Lehrer performed in public for the first time in 25 years at the Lyceum Theatre, London as part of the show Hey, Mr. Producer! celebrating the career of Cameron Mackintosh, who had produced Tom Foolery.
+On June 7 and 8, 1998, Lehrer performed in public for the first time in 18 years at the Lyceum Theatre, London, as part of the show Hey, Mr. Producer! celebrating the career of Cameron Mackintosh, who had produced Tomfoolery.
 The June 8 show was his only performance before Queen Elizabeth II.
-Lehrer sang "Poisoning Pigeons in the Park" and an updated version of the nuclear proliferation song "Who's Next?"
+Lehrer sang "Poisoning Pigeons in the Park" and an updated version of the nuclear proliferation song "Who's Next?".